Stirling-Tools/Stirling-Tools.github.io/docs/Migration/Overview.md

 4. Review [Settings Changes](./Settings-Changes.md) for any needed updates
 5. Check [Breaking Changes](./Breaking-Changes.md) if you have customizations

-**Welcome to V2!** Enjoy the faster, more modern Stirling-PDF experience.
+**Welcome to V2!** Enjoy the faster, more modern Stirling PDF experience.